Searching

 "animal front:a dog"

-find notes where the "Animal Front" field is exactly "a dog".
-The double quotes are mandatory, see below.
+finds notes where the "Animal Front" field is exactly "a dog".
+The double quotes are mandatory: see later in this section.

 front:*dog*